newrelic/rusty-hog/README.md

 * Ankamali Hog: Scans for secrets in a Google doc.
 * Berkshire Hog: Scans for secrets in an S3 bucket.
 * Choctaw Hog: Scans for secrets in a Git repository.
+* Duroc Hog: Scans for secrets in a directory, file, and archive.
+* Gottingen Hog: Scans for secrets in a JIRA issue.

 ## Table of contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->